a-morales/kwm/README.md

 floating, which frees it from the tree.
 It can then be moved and made not floating on the other monitor.
 This applies when moving a window between spaces on the same monitor as well.

+NOTE: The API used to detect which monitor is active does not actually return the correct value unless the monitor has been activated by the user.
+Simply moving the mouse over is not enough for the OSX API to update.
+The user HAS TO CLICK somewhere on the new monitor after mousing oveer for the API to properly return the expected value to *Kwm*.

 Spaces will eventually get their own padding and gap settings.

 *Kwm* requires access to osx accessibility.
 Creating a certificate and codesigning the binary works as well.